LivingWithHippos/unchained-android/README.md

 The app is available in English, Italian and French, you can contribute to those or add a new language [here](https://localization.professiona.li/engage/unchained-for-android/) (much appreciated!)

+#### Plugins

-There's a work in progress [wiki page](https://github.com/LivingWithHippos/unchained-android/wiki/Search-Engine) for creating search plugins.
+Check out `PLUGINS.md`.
+There's also a work in progress [wiki page](https://github.com/LivingWithHippos/unchained-android/wiki/Search-Engine) for creating search plugins.

 ### Donate :coffee: